rsdoiel/rsdoiel.github.io/blog/2018/03/11/accessing-go-from-julia.md

 address space that ends in a null value.
 Fortunately in Julia the *ccall* function combined with Julia's rich type system gives us straight forward ways to map those value.
 Go code remains unchanged from our Python example in the previous post.
-In thie example we use Go's *fmt* package to display the string.
+In this example we use Go's *fmt* package to display the string.
 In the next example we will round trip our string message.

 ```go